fullstack-development/web3-roadmap/tools/beginner/tools.md

 * What are HardHat, Truffle, Ganache frameworks for?
 * What are packages Web3.js and Ether.js for?
 * What is OpenZeppelin package for?
+* What are Infura and Alchemy services for?